-The Company has a mixture of fixed and floating interest rate debt instruments and manages the variability in cash flows resulting from changes in interest rates by using derivative financial instruments.
-The Company minimises the volatility in its financial statements through the adoption of the hedge accounting provisions permitted under IFRS 9.
-The interest rate exposure resulting from the Company's Term Advances from Mitchells & Butlers Finance plc is fixed, either as a result of the notes themselves being issued at fixed interest rates, or through a combination of floating rate notes against which 100% effective interest rate swaps are held, which are eligible for hedge accounting.
+The Group has a mixture of fixed and floating interest rate debt instruments and manages the variability in cash flows resulting from changes in interest rates by using derivative financial instruments.
+Where the necessary criteria are met, the Group minimises the volatility in its consolidated financial statements through the adoption of the hedge accounting provisions permitted under IFRS 9.
+The interest rate exposure resulting from the Group's £1.3bn securitisation is largely fixed, either as a result of the notes themselves being issued at fixed interest rates, or through a combination of floating rate notes against which effective interest rate swaps are held, which are eligible for hedge accounting.

-A number of the Company's financial instruments had LIBOR as their reference rate.
-During the period, the Company completed the necessary amendments to transition its financing arrangements in advance of the discontinuation of LIBOR as a floating reference rate, replacing LIBOR with a Sterling Overnight Index Average (SONIA) based rate.
-The amendments in respect of the securitised bonds were agreed by the Bondholders through a formal consent solicitation process and bilateral agreements were reached with securitised swap and liquidity facility providers (using amended reference rates consistent with those agreed under the bonds).
-All facilities and agreements referencing LIBOR transitioned in the period and now reference SONIA, plus a credit adjustment spread of 11.93 basis points to maintain an economically equivalent position, for periods commencing on or after 1 January 2022.
+A number of the Group's financial instruments had LIBOR as their interest reference rate at the start of the prior period.
+During the prior period, the Group completed the necessary amendments to transition its financing arrangements in advance of the discontinuation of LIBOR as a floating reference rate, replacing LIBOR with a Sterling Overnight Index Average (SONIA) based rate in respect of sterling and a Secured Overnight Financing Rate (SOFR) based rate in respect of US dollars.
+The amendments in respect of the securitised bonds were agreed by the Bondholders through a formal consent solicitation process and bilateral agreements were reached with securitised swap providers (using amended reference rates consistent with those agreed under the bonds).
+All sterling-based facilities and agreements referencing Sterling LIBOR transitioned in the prior period to reference SONIA, plus a credit adjustment spread of 11.93 basis points to maintain an economically equivalent position, for periods commencing on or after 1 January 2022.
+The facilities previously referencing US dollar LIBOR transitioned to SOFR plus 26.161 basis points for periods commencing on or after 1 July 2023.
+The liquidity facility and the unsecured committed facility were arranged on a SONIA basis.